Personal Small Business Corporate & Institutional About Us

 Brundage: As a transgender woman, every moment of every day is a coming out moment for me.
 It’s me, full-force, every day, all day.
 It’s quite a task, but it’s important for me to be comfortable, because so many people don’t think they can be their true, authentic self.

+Rowe: You’re not going to change someone’s belief systems, but you can help them understand the effects of their words or actions, and over time, you can change how they treat people.
 One of the things I did here at PNC to help all of us overcome these challenges was establish a local chapter of the PNC Proud employee group.
 I knew that was a space where I could make a difference for my peers and me, as well as for younger folks.
 Now we have a community where we can support each other.
-We even have parents with LGBT children who are joining our group to have a place to talk about their families.
+We even have parents with LGBTQ+ children who are joining our group to have a place to talk about their families.

+Stewart: It’s about putting the right people in the right roles doing the right work so we can remain competitive, continue to innovate and challenge each other to think bigger.
 There may be other companies that move faster than we do in this conversation, but our message, our strategy, is more deliberate and authentic than what I’ve experienced elsewhere.